Why Spay or Neuter your Pet?

 - Shelters across the country are forced to euthanize many adoptable dogs, cats, and other companion animals each year.
 Many of these animals were the result of unwanted and unplanned litters, or dogs or cats that seemed “cute” as puppies and kittens but were no longer wanted as they grew into adults.
 Many of these are even purebred animals.

 - By spaying or neutering your pet, you are doing your part to bring an end to the pet overpopulation problem.
 Your pet will not have unplanned puppies or kittens that end up in a shelter or on the streets – and that means that the animals already waiting for homes will have that much more of a chance to find one.

 Cats and dogs must be at least 12 weeks and 3 pounds to be fixed.
 Because pets can get pregnant much sooner than most people think — kittens as early as four months and puppies as early as six months — over half of the more than 70,000 puppies and kittens born every day are the result of accidental litters.
 This is mostly due to the confusion over when to spay and neuter.

 We perform surgeries by appointment on Monday through Friday, excluding Thursdays.
 Our office staff is here from 7:30am-5pm.

 Yes.
 We do surgery by appointment only.
 Please book your appointment online here.

 Additional questions may be answered by emailing firstname.lastname@example.org or calling our office at 860-206-7922.

 Pre-surgical blood work is always a good idea for animals under-going anesthesia.
 Our veterinarian recommends pre-surgical blood work for all adult cats and dogs (4 years and old) prior to surgery.

-We require pre-surgical blood work for dogs 8 years and older, and for cats 11 years and older.
+We require pre-surgical blood work for dogs and cats 8 years and older.

 There is a higher risk if an animal is in heat or pregnant, especially dogs.